matthias-reis/carda-gatsby/content/articles/2024/05/mono-japan-interview-en.md

 ---

 **Anne:** Hi!
 Thanks so much for taking the time to do this interview!
 It's a big honour for me to talk to you and get to know one of my top three favourite bands personally.
-How are you doing?
-How was your day so far?

 **Taka:** Hi Anne, thank you so much.